Sneezry/AppServiceDiagnosticsAPISample/README.md

 ### Prerequisites

 - [dotnet core sdk](https://dotnet.microsoft.com/download)
+- Client Cert that is trusted by App services team, (Read instructions on that in the internal wiki), OR
 - AD App with AppId in allowed list by App Services Team.
 [Learn How to Create an Azure AD App](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)